Little Treasures

 They were better than what she did at school and to begin with it frustrated her parents she would not take them in, but then her subjects began visiting the house and they understood.

-She showed her to Maggie’s room, and Maggie showed him her picture of him standing on the old Roman road and holding the purse he’d dropped that had contained the coins she’d found.
+She showed her to Maggie’s room, and Maggie showed him her picture of him standing on the old Roman road and holding the purse he’d dropped holding the coins she’d found.

 He smiled and nodded his thanks and then left, collecting his sword on the way out.